Jill Thwaites MBACP BSc (Hons) Counselling & Psychotherapy

 At times life can be difficult.
 You may have persistent worries or fears.
 Your emotions might feel overwhelming.
 Perhaps you have been deeply hurt by an event or experience.
 Or you may have developed ways of trying to manage your feelings that are no longer working.
 Talking to friends and family is often helpful but sometimes it isn’t enough, and talking to a supportive independent 'stranger' can be easier.
 Throughout my training, and afterwards, I have received personal therapy, so I have experienced how rewarding it can be to open up to a counsellor, to build a relationship and start to make sense of unwanted thoughts and feelings.

 I offer a confidential, empathic and non-judgemental safe space for you to express yourself and to explore any issues you may be struggling with.
 No two people’s experiences are the same, which is why paying attention to your individual experience is my priority, in order for us to work together to find a way forward that feels right for you.

 What to expect

 We will arrange an initial meeting to discuss what you’d like from counselling and to provide an opportunity for you to ask questions, and to consider whether you would like to continue with regular sessions.
-It is important for you to feel safe, respected and understood and this initial meeting does not commit either of us to further sessions.
+It is important for you to feel safe, respected and understood.

-If you decide you would like to go ahead, we will agree a contract to suit your individual requirements.
+The initial meeting does not commit either of us to further sessions but if you decide you would like to go ahead, and we both feel happy to work together, we will agree a contract to suit your individual requirements.
 We will arrange a mutually convenient time for regular sessions, which will normally last 50 minutes.